Load audio data

 region = auditok.load("audio.wav")

-regions = regions / 5
+regions = region / 5

 assert sum(regions) == region

-Slice a region by samples, seconds or milliseconds
+Slice a region by samples, seconds, or milliseconds

 import auditok